 So, now that you know you need to have this conversation with your tenant, what exactly should you ask them to do?
 Here are a few ideas that are on every home winterization checklist, even if you don’t live on the property yourself.

-- Outdoor Faucets and Drain Pipes: Check for leaks and turn them off.
+- Outdoor Faucets and Drain Pipes: Check for leaks in pipes and turn them off.
 Remove hoses and store them in a garage or shed for the season.
 Add faucet covers where applicable.
+This will prevent issues such as burst pipes in freezing temperatures, water damage, and costly repairs.

-- Clean Gutters: Failure to fully clean out the gutters can lead to ice damming, which can create roof problems and leaks when precipitation melts.
+- Clean Gutters: Failure to fully clean out pine needles and leaves out of the gutters can lead to ice damming, which can create roof problems and leaks when precipitation melts.
 It is important that homeowners pay for this expense as it is a liability to have a tenant on a tall ladder.

 - Changing the Furnace Filter: As the landlord, you should provide the first clean filter.
-But the tenant should be able to swap this out on their own without additional help.
+But the tenant should be able to swap this out on their own without additional help to maintain the heating system.

 - Clean the Chimney: You’ll want to hire a professional to do this if the fireplace is wood burning.
 If it utilizes gas logs, have it checked every few years to reduce the possibility of a leak or other issue.

 - Water Shut Off Valve: Know where the emergency water shut off valve is for the home.
 Newer homes often have this in the garage.
 In older homes it is often found at the street.
-It is important to make sure the tenant has the right tools to get it turned off in an emergency.
+It is important to make sure the tenant has the right tools to get it turned off in an emergency with water pipes or plumbing systems.

 3. Holiday Decorations and Tenants